thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-offline.md

 ansible-playbook -i hosts.yaml ts-amzn.yaml
 ```

-As the Ansible Playbook runs, it will perform these tasks:
+As the Ansible Playbook runs, it performs these tasks:

   1. Trigger the installation of [RPM packages]({{ site.baseurl }}/appliance/amazon-linux-2/al2-packages.html).
   2. Configure the local user accounts that the ThoughtSpot application uses